King George the Babe

-Of course Ted was great, but the greatest hitter who ever lived was Babe Ruth – and Ted, in his 1995 book Ted Williams’ Hit List, said so himself.
+Of course, Ted was great.
+No one's denying that.
+But the greatest hitter who ever lived was Babe Ruth.
+Says who?
+Said Ted, in his 1995 book Ted Williams’ Hit List.

 Ted's lifetime batting average was .344; the Babe's was right behind at .342.

 Ted's on-base percentage was the highest ever, .482; the Babe is 2nd at .474.

 Ted's slugging percentage was .634; 2nd to the Babe's, an all-time record .690.

 Ted's OPS+ was 190; the Babe's is an all-time record 206 – in other words, Ted was a 90 percent better hitter than the average hitter of his time (1939-60), the Babe 106 percent better than the average hitter of his time (1914-35).

 Notice also that, where Ted leads, the gaps are relatively small; but where the Babe leads, the gaps are noticeably larger.